 Do you want to grow the best tomatoes in taste and size?
 And want to have a bumper harvest?
 Then put these things in the hole before planting your tomato plant!

 The homegrown TOMATOES are so delicious, and when you pick them fresh and eat, the delightful taste you get is just unmatchable.
-Better than store bought fruits.
-The thick, juicy, plump, sweet, a bit acrid and so satiating– the tomatoes are one of the first fruits (vegetable, if you say) everyone wants to grow from the beginning of the gardening season.
+Better than any store-bought fruits.
+The thick, juicy, plump, sweet, a bit acrid, and so satiating– the tomatoes are one of the first fruits (vegetable, if you say) everyone wants to grow from the beginning of the gardening season.

 1. Baking Soda

 It works and really a good trick (especially when you’re growing tomatoes in containers) if you want sweeter tomatoes.
 Simply sprinkle a small amount of baking soda around the base of your tomato plants.
 The baking soda will be absorbed into the soil and lower the acidity levels, thus, giving you tomatoes that are more sweet than tart.